-Online Chinese retailer, Gearbest, sent us the sample and sells the Vernee V2 Pro for $320 at the time of writing.
+Online Chinese retailer, Gearbest, sent us the sample and sells the Vernee V2 Pro (opens in new tab) for £237 (around $305) at the time of writing.
 Note that, while this price includes delivery, it is exclusive of any taxes that may be levied by HMRC or the courier companies on behalf of the vendor.
 Want to buy tech from online Chinese retailers?
 Read this first.

 Rugged phones and elegant edge-to-edge displays used to be mutually exclusive, but with the Vernee V2 Pro, you can finally have both.
 The expansive 5.99-inch screen has a very slight Samsung-style curve at the edges and is protected by a slim, but strong magnalium bezel.
 Strong enough for the Chinese manufacturer to promise six-sided drop resistance.
 However, Vernee doesn’t actually say from what height.